 Beware though: Casio traditionally uses non-standard straps for their watches so finding a replacement that would fit the watch may be a problem.

-Perhaps, the only thing that I don’t like here is the water resistance rating.
+The only thing that I don’t like here is the water resistance rating.
 While the guaranteed WR of 100 meters (10 BAR) is usually enough for most types of casual and sports watches, I think I would like this one to be more watertight.
 After all, where I live hiking trips are sometimes combined with mild rafting and I think I wouldn’t like my brand new watch to be ruined by water after a rafting attempt goes (hopefully) slightly wrong.
 But that’s, first of all, a personal opinion and, secondly, may be regarded as a sort of exotic use case scenario by many potential owners who simply want a multifunctional daily beater with ruggedized look.